jessicasantosb/game-list/README.md

 #### Notes

 - Access on http://localhost
-- To run the frontend locally without Docker, you can use Vite’s proxy to http://localhost:8888 on port 5173 (see vite.config.js).
+- To run the frontend locally without Docker, you can use **Vite’s proxy** to http://localhost:8888 on port 5173 (see vite.config.js).
+- If you’re not using **MongoDB Atlas (cloud)**, this setup includes a ready-to-use local MongoDB container.

 ---